CakeML/cakeml/unverified/ocaml-syntax/README.md

-This is the OCaml to CakeML translator.
-It attempts to translate type-correct OCaml files to equivalent CakeML files.
-Multi-file programs should be supported eventually, but aren't now.
+An OCaml to CakeML translator.
+Attempts to translate type-correct OCaml files to equivalent CakeML files.
+Multi-file programs should be supported eventually, but are not currently.

 Installation
 ------------